Disability Rights Montana

 People with disabilities have the same constitutional rights to associate with people of their choice as those without disabilities.
 This includes all types of social interactions.
 People with disabilities should be provided all the resources and educational opportunities provided to those without disabilities regarding sexual relationships, including issues of reproductive health, consent, contraception, partner abuse, and other aspects of these relationships.
 Given that persons with disabilities represent a disproportionate percentage of those subject to sexual assault and abuse as children and as adults, extra efforts must be made to provide support to individuals with disabilities in assessing situations and making choices.

-People with disabilities have the same fundamental right to marry and engage in sexual relationships.
-They have the right to parent their children as anyone else.
-Reasonable accommodations must be provided to these parents to support their ability to parent.
+People with disabilities have the same fundamental right to marry and engage in sexual relationships as everyone else.
+They have the right to parent their children.
+Reasonable accommodations must be provided to parents to support their ability to parent in cases where the state is compelled to intervene in families where parents have disabilities..

 Gun Ownership and Hunting for People with Disabilities

 People with disabilities have the same rights to own and use firearms as the rest of the population.
-However, limitations such as the federal Brady bill have been imposed that prohibit people who have been involuntarily committed and those who have been appointed guardians from owning, possessing, or using firearms.
-This law provides only a federal court petition to restore these rights, which is burdensome for individuals with disabilities.
+However, limitations such as the federal Brady bill have been imposed that prohibit people who have been involuntarily committed and those who have guardians from owning, possessing, or using firearms.
+This law provides a federal court order to restore these rights, which is burdensome for individuals with disabilities.

 This federal law takes away the individual judgment of state district court judges to limit or preserve this right for a person who is subject to a petition for involuntary commitment or a guardianship.
 Hunting is a strong part of the culture of Montana, and these individuals are categorically excluded from this experience, which can be part of the recovery process.
 Also, because we are aware of the common practice of issuing a full guardianship, without considering less restrictive options, many people have these rights restricted without actual consideration of its implications.

 Unfortunately, many have publicly assumed that the culprits of mass shootings in the last 10 years are people with disabilities.
 However, many of these individuals have not been diagnosed with serious mental illnesses, or if they do have diagnoses, were not identified prior to the tragic events they bring about.
-Thus, attempts to reduce or eliminate mass shootings that focus mainly upon persons with mental illness or other disabilities miss the point.
+Thus, attempts to reduce or eliminate mass shootings that focus mainly upon persons with mental illness or other disabilities are ineffectual.

 Although we support greater access to mental health treatment, which is often called for as a way to end mass shootings, these two factors should not be linked in our public discussions.
 People with disabilities are far more likely to be victims of violent crimes than perpetrators of them.